Yung Gravy

-Matthew Raymond Hauri (born March 19, 1996), known professionally as Yung Gravy, is an American rapper.
+Matthew Raymond Hauri (born March 19, 1996), better known by his stage name Yung Gravy, is an American rapper.

 Early life, family and education

 Matthew Raymond Hauri was born on March 19, 1996 in Rochester, Minnesota.
-His father, Peter Johannes Hauri (1933-2013), was a Swiss-born psychologist who specialized in treating insomnia; his mother is psychiatrist Cynthia Cleveland Hauri.
-Hauri holds dual Swiss and American citizenship, obtaining the former through his father.
+His father, Peter Johannes Hauri (1933–2013), was a Swiss-born psychologist who specialized in treating insomnia; his mother is psychiatrist Cynthia Cleveland Hauri.

 Hauri graduated from Mayo High School in 2014.
-He attended the University of Wisconsin–Madison and earned his degree in marketing in December 2017.
+He attended the University of Wisconsin–Madison and earned a marketing degree in December 2017.

 Career

 While attending college, Hauri developed branding strategies for start-up companies, and started multiple companies of his own.

 Inspired by the rise of rappers such as Lil Yachty and Lil Peep, he started his music career on SoundCloud.
 In 2017, he quit his other jobs and dedicated himself to making music, spending months self-recording songs.

 He first gained recognition for his 2017 songs "Mr. Clean" and "1 Thot 2 Thot Red Thot Blue Thot", both of which gained traction on SoundCloud and received platinum certifications by the Recording Industry Association of America (RIAA).
 He is often associated with the SoundCloud rap era as well as Canadian rapper bbno$, with whom he has released two collaborative albums and one extended play.
 His 2022 single, "Betty (Get Money)" marked his first entry on the Billboard Hot 100 at number 30 and likewise received platinum certification.

 His discography consists of one mixtape, four albums, and seven extended plays.
 He has collaborated with artists including Lil Baby, Juicy J, T-Pain, Dillon Francis, and Lil Wayne, as well as television personality Martha Stewart.

 The 2025 video game Dispatch features Yung Gravy's voice as the character Golem, a large sentient construct made of clay.